eduardodefreitascosta/AMR_surveillance/README.md

 # Description:

 This time series study on the halo diameter and MIC of susceptible *Salmonella* spp.
-(Typhimurium and Derby) isolates obtained during 16 year (different master and doctorate projects) from pig chain production in BR.
-Samples are from carcasses and food.
+(Typhimurium and Derby) isolates obtained during 16 year (different master and doctorate projects) from pig chain production in Brazil.
+Samples are from animal and food.

 :chart: :microbe: :pill: :pig:
 The results are published in a peer-reviewed paper in *xx* journal.